-I have not updated this page since 2010 because the wolf hunts started again in 2011 and I was busy reporting that but it doesn’t mean I’ve forgotten these wolves, I’m plan to bring this up to date in the next few months.
-It’s a grueling process which entails scouring the monthly wolf reports for dead wolf packs or individual wolves who’ve been killed in Montana, Idaho and Wyoming.
+I have not updated this page since 2010 because the wolf hunts started again in 2011 and I was busy reporting that but it doesn’t mean I’ve forgotten these wolves but it’s a grueling process, which entails scouring monthly wolf reports for dead wolf packs or individual wolves, who’ve been killed in Montana, Idaho and Wyoming.

 This slaughter is separate from the wolf hunts.
 These wolves were wiped out as a subsidy to ranchers and the taxpayer picks up the tab.
 Pretty slick, ranchers get to graze their cattle dirt cheap, their cattle destroys our public lands, Wildlife Services kills our predators for them and the American people pay for it.
 The non-consumptive user doesn’t have any say in this at all, they could care less what we think.

 This is an incomplete list of wolf packs that have been eliminated by Montana, Idaho and Wyoming since 2000.
 I am not even close to the number of packs killed but I wanted to start listing them now.
 Please let me know if you have packs to add.
 I am working my way backwards from 2008 to 2000.
 I don’t have the 2009 wolf pack data for the entire tri-state area of Wyoming, Montana and Idaho.
 103 Idaho wolves were killed by WS in 2009.

 I want people to remember these wolf packs, who have been wiped out for the livestock industry.

 Wolves are collared and tracked relentlessly like no other animal.
 As soon as game managers deem them chronic depredating packs the kill orders go out to Wildlife Services and more wolves lose their lives.